sevenspell/Week3-assignment/README.md

 Classmates - Dhani Pozniak

-They were all very helpful in pointing me in the right direction when I couldn't find any solutions online.
+They were all very helpful in pointing me in the right direction when I couldn't find any solutions online!